OpenWorldSAM: Extending SAM2 for Universal Image Segmentation with Language Prompts: Methodology

 These perturbations serve two purposes: 1) Positional disambiguation: Each $\mathbf{t}_i$ nudges the query towards different spatial regions (Figure~\ref{fig:qualitative-zebra}b), mimicking how human annotators might click different points to segment each zebra.
 2) Instance diversity: The tie-breakers are optimized during training to maximize coverage of distinct instances, preventing query collapse.
 Conceptually these queries play the role of the ``object queries'' in DETR~\cite{carion2020detr}.
 Crucially, they impose segmentation distinction for the same language semantics, making positional tie-breaking a novel and key feature for OpenWorldSAM.
 In practice $K=20$ covers $>$99\% images in COCO~\cite{lin2014coco}; for larger scenes $K$ can be increased trivially.

 \textbf{Soft‐prompting via cross‐attention.} The perturbed queries $\{\mathbf{q}_i\}$ interact with SAM2’s image features through a 3-layer Transformer~\cite{vaswani2017attention} in Figure~\ref{fig:arch}c, which alternates self‑attention (queries talk to each other, promoting diversity) and cross‑attention (queries look at image features).
+Each language‑aware query is refined on‑the‑fly by cross‑attention with the frozen SAM2 features.
 SAM2’s image encoder follows a hierarchical vision Transformer (“Hiera”~\cite{ryali2023hiera, bolya2023window}) that outputs three features $\{\mathbf{F}_{256\times256}, \mathbf{F}_{128\times128}, \mathbf{F}_{64\times64} \}$ with $256^2$, $128^2$, and $64^2$ spatial resolutions, respectively.
 We operate on the level-3 features with $64^2$ resolution as they optimally balance precision for retainaing boundary details and computational efficiency ($16\times$ cheaper than full‑resolution attention).
 They are also used by SAM2 for mask decoding by default~\cite{ravi2024sam2}.
 The soft prompting Transformer computes $ \mathbf{q}'_i = \mathrm{CrossAttn}(\mathbf{q}_i,\ \mathbf{F}_{64\times64}),\; i=1,\dots,K, $ whose key/value inputs are the flattened level-3 features $\mathbf{F}_{64\times64}\in\mathbb{R}^{4096\times256}$.
 This step grounds the language-aware queries in SAM2’s high-resolution visual features, resolving ambiguities (\eg, distinguishing adjacent zebras by stripe patterns).

 \textbf{Mask decoding and class assignment.} The refined queries $\{\mathbf{q}'_i\}$ are input to SAM2’s mask decoder alongside level-3 image features.
 We inject the queries as the prompt tokens in place of, \eg, point or box prompts in the original SAM2's prompt encoder to obtain prompt embeddings.
 The prompt embeddings are then passed to the mask decoder which outputs $K$ masks and corresponding confidence scores.
 We assign each mask the original text prompt $T$ as its class label, since the generation is fully conditioned on $T$ and thus inherits the semantic identity.